New! Coverage for At-Home Tests

 Coverage for Testing, Treatment and Vaccinations

+As of July 1, 2023, COVID-19 home test kits are no longer covered by your benefit plan.
 The treatment of COVID-19 is covered and member cost sharing will apply.
-Please refer to your plan documents for cost sharing details.
+Please refer to your Plan Documents for network and cost sharing details.

 NOTE: Out-of-network providers may balance bill the member.
 This means they may charge you for any difference between the maximum amount allowed by QualChoice and the amount they charge for the care.
 Discuss balance billing with your provider if choosing out-of-network care.